-When \( \Delta \) is a Vietoris--Rips complex built on \(k\)-mer represetations in \( \mathbb{R} \), the persistent Betti numbers of \( \Delta \) are entirely determined by the topology of the associated graph \( G(\Delta) \).
+When \( \Delta \) is a Vietoris-Rips complex built on \(k\)-mer representations in \( \mathbb{R} \), the persistent Betti numbers of \( \Delta \) are entirely determined by the topology of the associated graph \( G(\Delta) \).
 This follows directly from Proposition~\ref{prop:VR-persistent-betti}.
 We formalize this relationship in the following theorem: